-Make recommendations regarding needs to existing landscape areas; investigate sites for new trees and landscaping; plan, institute and maintain tree and landscape projects.
+Make recommendations regarding needs to existing landscape areas; investigate sites for new trees and landscaping; plan, institute, and maintain tree and landscape projects.
 (SGC 2.54)

 Joining A Board Or Commission

-In order to be considered for a board or commission appointment, an application and letter of interest must be completed and submitted to the City Clerk's Office.
+To be considered for a board or commission appointment, an application and letter of interest must be completed and submitted to the City Clerk's Office.
 Applications are then submitted to the Assembly for their approval.
 If more than one application is received for a position, Assembly members will select one through a voting process.
 Applicants are always welcome to attend Assembly meetings and speak regarding their qualifications.
 New appointees will be notified of their selection through the Clerk's office and will be provided pertinent information relative to that specific board.